Kolbotn Håndball

 Kolbotn IL Handball is a sub-section under Kolbotn IL, one of the largest sports clubs in Norway.
 The club started handball in 1940 and organized Handball as a semi-autonomous sub-section in 1960.
+The multisports club was founded in 1915 under the name Kullebunden Idrætsklub with Normand Nilsen as its first chairman.
+The club later changed its name to Kolbotn Idrettsklubb (KIK).

 Achievements

 Handball, Men

 The men's team played in the National League for 13 years between 1975 and 1988.
+They have won 2 titles.